Simulating the Spread of Infection in Networks with Quantum Computers: Numerical simulation and parameters determination

-We can simulate the model having more than one infectious site utilizing the thermal dynamic Hamiltonian \ref{eq:main-hamiltonian}.
-Here, the inter-bath coupling $\alpha$ should differ from the model having one infectious site.
-Because according to the phenomenological Eq.~(\ref{eq:phenomenology-single-exponential-decay}), when a susceptible site interacts with multi-infectious sites, the infection rate should be a linear summation of infection rates from each infectious site.
-To fulfill this requirement as good as possible, we adopt the bath coupling $\alpha=\pi/|I|$ (see Eq.~(\ref{eq:multi-infectious-bath-coupling}).
-Here we take $\Delta t=1$).
-However, the linearity requirement of the infection rate can not be satisfied exactly.
-Because the infection rate $\Gamma$ as a function of inter-system coupling $\gamma$ is non-linear (see more details in Appendix~\ref{app:Liouvillian-formalism-and-calculation-for-evolution-expansion}, especially Eq.~(\ref{eq:non-linearity})).
-Thus the evaluated infection probabilities are consistent with phenomenology only qualitatively.
+We can simulate the thermal dynamic model having more than one infectious node, using the system-bath coupling $\lambda$ and distance scale $\sigma$ as determined above.
+Apart from the difference in the $ZZ$-coupling of the Hamiltonian, for more than one infectious node, the inter-bath coupling $\alpha$ should differ from the model having one infectious node.
+According to the perturbative analysis (See details in the Supplementary Materials~\cite{supp}), the bath coupling should be $\alpha=\pi/|I|$.
 In figure~\ref{fig:one-two-index-patients}, we plot the infection probabilities of each community on different days, introducing one and two index patients, respectively.
-We see that the infection probabilities in the case of introducing two patients are larger than in introducing one.
-The inter-bath coupling is $\alpha=\pi/2$ for the former case and $\alpha=\pi$ for the latter.
-We take the system-bath coupling $\lambda=0.201$ for both cases.
-We assume that all the index patients have the same activity range derived previously.
-Thus the inter-system couplings can be derived utilizing the method mentioned above.
+We see that the infection probabilities in the case of introducing two patients are larger than that of introducing one.
+The inter-bath coupling is $\alpha=\pi$ for the one patient case and $\alpha=\pi/2$ for the two patients case.